National Motor Museum, Beaulieu: The museum today

-Today, in addition to around 285 vehicles manufactured since the late-19th century, the museum has a collection of motoring books, journals, photographs, films, and automobilia of the world and is affiliated to the British Motorcycle Charitable Trust.
+Today, in addition to around 300 vehicles manufactured since the late-19th century, the museum has a collection of motoring books, journals, photographs, films, and automobilia of the world and is affiliated to the British Motorcycle Charitable Trust.The National Motor Museum is an Accredited Museum, with all its collections designated by Arts Council England as being of national and international importance.
+Its collection of more than 1.9 million items is cared for by the National Motor Museum Trust and includes historically significant motoring artefacts, film footage, images, documents and books.
+The nearby Collections Centre houses and cares for a vast array of motoring artefacts, photographic images, a specialist reference library, and a film and video library.
+There are approximately 185 cars and commercial vehicles in the Museum, 51% are owned by the National Motor Museum Trust, 26% are owned by Beaulieu Enterprises Ltd and on long-term loan to the National Motor Museum Trust, and 23% are on loan to the Trust from other organisations and private individuals.
+There are approximately 114 motorcycles.
+48% owned by the National Motor Museum Trust, 20% owned by Beaulieu Enterprises Ltd and on long-term loan to the National Motor Museum Trust, and 32% on loan from other organisations and private individuals.

 Vehicles in the museum collection range from the earliest motor carriages to classic family saloons, motorsport cars, motorcycles, and World Land Speed record breakers.
 A 'Streets Ahead' gallery displays cars, motorcycles and shop fronts from the 1950s to the 1970s.
 The museum's In Focus gallery houses temporary exhibitions, some containing artefacts and media from the museum's Collections Centre.
 Grand Prix Greats celebrates the history of Formula 1, whilst Road, Race & Rally focuses on sports cars from rallying and hill-climbing.
 A recreation of a rustic 1930s garage contains artefacts, fixtures, fittings, tools and ephemera from the era.
 A multi-media display tells the story of British Land Speed record attempts and contains iconic vehicles such as the Bluebird CN7, Golden Arrow, Sunbeam 350hp, and the Sunbeam 1000hp.

 The "On Screen Cars" exhibit has a display of TV and film cars including Del Boy's Reliant Regal as featured in the BBC sitcom Only Fools and Horses, Mr. Bean's lime green Mini and Doctor Whos Bessie.

 Some of the cars used in various James Bond films were displayed in the Bond in Motion – No Time To Die exhibition in 2022.
 A Jaguar XKR Convertible used in the Bond film Die Another Day is part of the museum's permanent collection.